 Art, Meditation, and Medical Practice: Johannes Vermeer's The Geographer

-As a physician, a fine art photographer, and a teacher of mindfulness, I am drawn to Vermeer’s paintings because of his strong connection to his subjects, and his emphasis on their humanity.
+Vermeer’s paintings are powerful not only for their timeless beauty, but because of his strong connection to his subjects, and his emphasis on their humanity.

 As a photographer, Vermeer's The Geographer calls to me for its almost photographic frame of reference.
-This is not surprising, given Vermeer's use of the camera obscura, an early form of photographic projection that creates an image on a wall.
-As in an un-posed photograph capturing a moment in time, The Geographer appears to be unaware of the painter, and engrossed in his thoughts.
+This is not surprising, given Vermeer's purported use of the camera obscura, an early form of photographic projection that creates an image on a wall.
+As in an unposed photograph capturing a moment in time, The Geographer seems to be unaware of the painter, absorbed in his own thoughts.

 Vermeer uses the light and shadowing to shape the space of the gentleman's study, creating a strong left-to-right diagonal perspective.
 Diagonals are important in art, because they often suggest action and energy.

-Your eye might first notice the illuminated face of the man, then it may travel from left to right as the line of the light echoes the diagonal of his desk, the movement of the shadow behind the cabinet and even the pattern of tapestry that is draped over the table.
+Your eye might first notice the illuminated face of the man.
+From there, you may find yourself traveling from left to right as the line of the light echoes the diagonal of his desk, the movement of the shadow behind the cabinet and even the pattern of tapestry that is draped over the table.
 The instrument he casually holds in his hand repeats this same diagonal and intentional feeling.

-The Geographer's face is illuminated in much the same way as the globe above him, and his Japanese style robe tells a story of a man who has a wide and diverse experience of life.
+The Geographer's face is illuminated in much the same way as the globe above him.
+This reference to the wider world and his Japanese-style robe tells a story of a man who has a broad and diverse experience of life.

 The colors in this painting serve to unify the composition and create a soft sense of boundary in which this man lives and works.
 The gorgeous oranges and blues, as complementary colors, create a lush and intimate feeling.
 We see them in his robe, the tapestry, the small chair in the background, and in the shade of the light entering the room.

 In color theory, blue evokes the mind, reflection, serenity, and the intellectual, while yellow is a color of creativity and confidence.
-The orange speaks of passion, but perhaps of frustration as well.
+The slash of orange that makes up the kimono’s collar speaks of passion, but perhaps of frustration as well.
 And the soft brown conjures nature and quiet.

-The variety of textures in the textiles and furniture elevates the sense of intimacy and deepens the richness of these colors.
+The variety of textures in the textiles and furniture serves to elevate the sense of intimacy and deepen the richness of these colors.
 There is a sense of balance between the foreground and the background, holding The Geographer in the middle of the painting, and setting him firmly in the world.

-To drop into a meditative mindset, allow the experience of Vermeer’s painting to guide you into a sense of tranquility and space.
-Notice your breath as you spend time with this work of art, paying attention to your slow inhales and exhales.
-Feel your body loosen, even just a little.
+To drop into a meditative mindset, allow the experience of Vermeer’s painting to open a feeling of spaciousness and presence.
+Notice your breath as you spend time with this work of art, allowing each inhale and exhale to soften your mind into a relaxed awareness.
+Feel your body loosen, even if just a little.
+If possible, give yourself at least three minutes of mindfulness before moving on with the rest of your day.

-Of course, you don’t have to turn to the Old Masters to experience the meditative power of art.
+This experience is available to you, no matter where you might find yourself.
+You don’t have to turn to the Old Masters to experience the meditative power of art.
 If you’ve ever lost yourself in a song, you know that to be true.
 Abstract art, photography, sculpture—all can be portals to mindful exploration.
+So can the act of creating.

 This post contains Amazon affiliate links.
 I may earn a small commission when you click on the links, at no additional cost to you.
 These commissions help to support the website.